Wondering How to Eat Healthy in College? (Here are tips to share with your kids!)

 My one and only little chicken is about to leave for college and I don't know how to guide her -except for what she has heard me go on and on about these past few years.
 She was accepted into 5 colleges, but one of the main reason she chose the one she did is because she did see some organic choices when she toured the campus.
 The school has a 25 acre organic farm!
 She was also very excited that one of the cafes on campus sells grass-fed burgers, although the burgers won't be included on her already-paid-for cafeteria card.
 I told her I will give her extra money to have a burger once or twice a week so I know she will get some good stuff in her!

 She already did a search and found she can get Organic Pastures at a health food store only 3 miles from campus.
 I know she probably won't make it there every week, but she knows the importance of fresh, raw milk and said she would try her best to always have it on hand in her dorm fridge.
-I will also be sending her with a bottle of fermented cod liver oil.
+I will also be sending her with a bottle of cod liver oil.

 But other than that, I don't know what to tell her to eat!
 I included a sample menu from one of the cafeterias so you could check it out, but keep in mind the student population is minimal during the summer months.
 Once everyone shows up next month for school, the menu may expand quite a bit, but I just wanted to give you an idea of what she will be looking at when she walks into the cafeteria.

-Notice there are a ton of options for vegans.
+Notice there are a ton of options for vegans, ugh.
 I told my daughter that at some point, someone got the school to honor the wishes of vegans, and maybe she can be the one who helps the school honor the wishes of those who want their damn saturated fats please!!

 I knew because you just returned from vacation that you would understand how hard it is to find something to eat!!
 The benefit for you is that you got to come home and start feeding everyone right again, but for the umpteen thousands of kids eating in a cafeteria daily, it's a whole different ball game!!

-I looked closer at those links.
+I looked closer at the college nutrition link you shared.

 INGREDIENTS: Water, SOUP MIX CREAMY TOMATO & PEPPER (DEHYDRATED VEGETABLES (TOMATOES, ROASTED RED BELL PEPPERS, ONIONS), BUTTERMILK POWDER, MODIFIED CORN STARCH, SUGAR, SEA SALT, CREAM (MILK), CANOLA OIL, SODIUM PHOSPHATE, SILICONE DIOXIDE (ANTI-CAKING AGENT), PAPRIKA (COLOR), SPICES, MALIC ACID, GARLIC POWDER, SOUR CREAM POWDER (CREAM, NONFAT MILK CULTURES), DISODIUM GUANYLATE, DISODIUM INOSINATE, MALTODEXTRIN, SALT, NATURAL FLAVOR (SOY), NONFAT DRY MILK, CHEDDAR CHEESE POWDER (MILK, SALT, CULTURES, ENZYMES, DISODIUM PHOSPHATE, LACTIC ACID), SOY LECITHIN, ROMANO CHEESE POWDER (MILK, CULTURES, SALT, ENZYMES, BUTTERMILK, PARTIALLY HYDROGENTATED SOYBEAN OIL, DISODIUM PHOSPHATE, CITRIC ACID), WHEAT FLOUR. )